RevoFitness/revoMap/README.md

 # REVO FITNESS CLIENT SIMPLE MAP

-  - This repo has been created to serve client websites that are limited to a requirement of **x1** map location.
   ### Deployment
 1. npm run build to compile the project.
 2. once built convert dist/index.html to twig format (reference whats in the theme as to how it should be set up)